 SO WHAT CONSTITUTES A TRUE SOFT SHELL?

-If not, and you’re an outdoor activist, then it isn’t soft shell.
-If it doesn’t have a hood, as soon as it starts to rain or snow you’ll be reaching for your shell, therefore, it isn’t doing what a soft shell should.
+If not, and you’re an outdoor activist, then it isn’t soft-shell.
+If it doesn’t have a hood, as soon as it starts to rain or snow you’ll be reaching for your shell, therefore, it isn’t doing what a soft-shell should.
 Just take a look at those fancy ‘soft shell’ jackets that feature water-resistant zippers and no hood?
 What’s the point?
-To stop wind, I don’t think so, no it’s to give that top end look without that top end performance a hood would give.
+To stop the wind, I don’t think so, no it’s to give that top-end look without that top-end performance a hood would give.
 Why no hood?
-Well hoods are a waste of space when you’re playing golf, sitting in your Mondeo on the M25, or wearing it under your Barber jacket.
-Sure a hood adds bulk and makes it harder to make a nice ‘smart’ collar design but this is soft shell, not soft as shite, it’s designed to do the job as a fully working shell.
+Well, hoods are a waste of space when you’re playing golf, sitting in your Mondeo on the M25, or wearing it under your Barber jacket.
+Sure a hood adds bulk and makes it harder to make a nice ‘smart’ collar design but this is soft-shell, not soft as shite, it’s designed to do the job as a fully working shell.

 THE WEATHER SPEEDBUMP